kaslr/another_null_chal/writeup.md

-since u alr know the vuln is an off by null iʼll jus go into the meats n potatoes of the exploit process like my previous writeup , the idea is to consolidate chunks to overlap a chunk in use ; this is achieved by leveragin the overflow to edit chunk metadata , whether free or in use this particular exploit alters the size field of a free chunk , shrinkin its size in the free list .. youʼll see this approach used a few times in the exploit
+since u alr know the vuln is an off by null iʼll jus go into the meats n potatoes of the exploit process like my previous writeup , the idea is to consolidate chunks to overlap a chunk in use ; this is achieved by leveragin the overflow to edit chunk metadata , whether free or in use. this particular exploit alters the size field of a free chunk , shrinkin its size in the free list .. youʼll see this approach used a few times in the exploit

 iʼll quote my previous writeup a few times to show how my approach solvin this differed from that based on the constraints i had.